 Option 2: Begin your MA in Summer School Mode in July

-Tuition fees for the MA in Contemporary Missiology are £5,500 for students beginning their course in 2017, and £5,750 for students beginning their course in 2018.
+Tuition fees for the MA in Contemporary Missiology are £6,350 for students beginning their course in 2019.
+Note: this is the tuition cost for the whole course, not per year.

 There is also an Academic Administration Fee charged each year you are registered on the course, and costs associated with the Mode of Delivery you choose to cover the time that you are at the College.